MUHESI/microservices-nestjs/readme.md

 ## DataBase

-No data any database implemented, just some constantes.
+No any database implemented, just some constantes.